-The data in this report is a snapshot as at 5th April 2021.
+The data in this report is a snapshot as at 5th April 2022.
 Employees on furlough were classed as a relevant worker for the purposes of gender pay reporting rather than a full-pay relevant worker.
-In particular, this distorted the mean and median hourly rate and the pay quartiles for the data in the previous year and to a lesser extent this year.
+In particular, this distorted the mean and median hourly rate and the pay quartiles for the data in the previous years.